James Reid Lambdin

 In the agreement with Mr. Lambdin I was to aid him in any way I could in his painting as a return for his instruction; but as he was about to open the "Pittsburgh Museum"--a partial off-shoot of Peale's in Philadelphia, he had little time to paint or give instruction and I gradually drifted into helping in the stuffing of birds and beasts, arranging minerals, antiquities and Indian costumes--of which there was a most extensive collection given by General Clarke (Lewis' companion)--and hanging the pictures etc; and finally keeping accounts and managing when Mr. Lambdin was off in the South for five months at a time reaping a harvest with his brush to help pay the rent and other expenses of the Museum, which did not pay its own way.

-The museum functioned as a cultural center and atheneum, becoming the home of the local Philosophical Society and Pittsburgh Reading Club.
+The museum functioned as a cultural center and atheneum and was home to the Philosophical Society and Pittsburgh Reading Club.
 Nineteenth century author Samuel Young recalled:

 Well do we remember Lambdin's Museum at the corner of Fourth and Market streets.
 Here night after night a dozen or so of youngsters, who sought to be Forrests or Booths, used to gather and perform upon the stage.
 The only pay Lambdin ever gave his performers of this class was a hot lunch, and Englishman-like, a big pitcher of hot punch.
 There was not enough of this latter to "make drunk come," but it put all in a good humor.
 Our position in this galaxy of genius was that of a singer of Irish songs, and we were able to "bring down the house" on occasions.

 The museum was also the site of scholarly lectures such as these on Chemistry.